-Leandros lowered his hood as he reached the front porch of the Ranulf’s small rented flat.
-He risked a glance behind him, at the rain beating steadily down on the dark cobblestone, washing it clean.
+Leandros lowered his hood when he reached the porch of the Ranulf’s rented flat.
+He risked a glance behind him, at the rain beating steadily down on dark cobblestone, washing it clean.
 He squinted against the rain, checking for any suspicious movement, but no one seemed to be minding him at all, too busy scrambling to get inside.

 After he rang the bell, one of the Ranulf’s servants arrived to take his cloak and lead him up to the sitting room, where both Gareth and Isobel waited.
 Isobel was ready for him this time, medical supplies laid out on the table beside the sofa.

 Leandros had to step around a large suitcase in the doorway to approach them.
-“You’re ready to leave, I see.”
+“You’re ready to leave, I see,” he noted.

 Gareth eyed the suitcase.
 “Physically, at least.”

 “You look tired, Leandros,” Isobel said.
 She knelt beside the couch, same as last time, sterilizing a pair of tweezers.

 Leandros was tired.
 Exhausted, even.
 “I’m quite alright,” he said, “But thank you for your concern.”